josifoski/noteshell/README.md

 Of course you can use utf8 inside your notes.

 You can change directory path to notes files in
-second line of noteshell_settings file
+second line of noteshell_settings.txt file

 example for Linux and OSX
 /home/username/abcd/